 Children are vulnerable members of society who depend on adults to care for them.
 People are generally allowed to parent in whatever style they choose but, when an adult who is supposed to care for them hurts them, the law gets involved.

 Child abuse charges carry significant penalties and the charges can also have damaging effects on your reputation.
 A skilled domestic violence attorney can look at the existing facts of your case, and build a solid defense.
-If you have been charged with child abuse, get in touch with a Ft.
+If you have been charged with violence against your child, get in touch with a Ft.
 Lauderdale child abuse lawyer who can fight for you.

-Child neglect occurs when a child is deprived of or is allowed to be deprived of necessary food, clothing, shelter, or medical treatment under Fort Lauderdale law.
+Child neglect occurs when a child is deprived of or is allowed to be deprived of necessary food, clothing, shelter, or medical treatment under state law.
 The child is permitted to live in an environment where deprivation or the environment causes the child’s physical, mental, or emotional health to be significantly impaired or to be in danger of being significantly impaired.
+A lawyer in Fort Lauderdale could review your child abuse case and determine how to best proceed based on the circumstances.

 What Happens After Child Abuse is Reported